This page was reviewed under our medical and editorial policy by

 High levels correspond to the presence of colorectal cancer, as well as cancers of the pancreas, liver, stomach, ovaries, thyroid, lungs and breast.

-Because many types of cancer and several noncancerous conditions may cause high CEA levels, doctors don’t use CEA tests to diagnose a specific form of cancer or determine whether you have cancer.
+Because many types of cancer and several noncancerous conditions may cause high CEA levels, CEA tests aren't an accurate way to detect a specific form of cancer or determine whether the patient has cancer.
 Rather, they’re used to monitor progress of certain treatments.

 CEA is one of several tumor markers.
 Tumor markers are proteins or other substances that occur in or are produced by cancer cells and are released into the bloodstream.
 They provide valuable information on a patient’s cancer and how likely it is to respond to certain treatments.

-Most commonly, CEA tests involve taking a blood sample, a simple procedure where blood is withdrawn from one of your veins via a needle into a syringe or test tube.
+Most commonly, CEA tests involve taking a blood sample, a simple procedure where blood is withdrawn from a vein via a needle into a syringe or test tube.

-No fasting is required with a CEA blood test, which means there’s no preparation needed on your part.
+No fasting is required with a CEA blood test, which means there’s no preparation needed on the patient's part.

-Less often, your doctor may test for CEA in fluid from other parts of your body, depending upon the type of cancer and where a tumor may be located.
+Less often, the doctor may test for CEA in fluid from other parts of the body, depending upon the type of cancer and where a tumor may be located.

 The test may remove:

-You may experience slight discomfort from the needle and soreness and bruising afterward.
-Before both the spinal and abdominal procedures, you may be asked to go to the bathroom.
+Patients may experience slight discomfort from the needle and soreness and bruising afterward.
+Before both the spinal and abdominal procedures, the patient may be asked to go to the bathroom.
 Although generally considered safe, both the abdominal and pleural fluid tests carry a small risk of tissue damage and infection—as well as possible blood loss for the pleural test.

-Before undergoing cancer treatment, you may have your CEA levels tested.
+Before undergoing cancer treatment, the patient may have his or her CEA levels tested.

-As a general rule, if you’ve been diagnosed with cancer:
+As a general rule, if the patient has been diagnosed with cancer:

 Results may be compared with levels taken during and after therapy as a way to better understand how the cancer has responded to treatment.

-Note that if you smoke, your CEA levels may be high even if you don’t have cancer.
+Note that if the patient smokes, his or her CEA levels may be high even if no cancer is present.